helloleonguan/DL.ai_Coursera/Course2_Improving_Deep_Neural_Networks/notes/week03.md

-# Hyperparameter tuning, Batch Normalization and Programming Frameworks
+# Hyperparameter Tuning, Batch Normalization and Programming Frameworks

 ## Learning Objectives
 * Master the process of hyperparameter tuning.